nicodestefanis01/gusto-data-agent/README.md

 ## 🆘 Troubleshooting

-### "Redshift connection failed"
+### "Snowflake connection failed"
 1. Verify credentials with your data team
-2. Check if your IP is whitelisted for Redshift access
+2. Check your Snowflake account identifier is correct
+3. Ensure you have network access to Snowflake
+4. Verify your role and warehouse permissions
-3. Test connection with `python setup_production.py test`
+5. Test connection with `python setup_production.py test`

 ### "OpenAI API error"
 1. Verify your API key starts with `sk-`